LennartHennigs/RG35XX-H-Notes/README.md

 - Here is a link to a complete list of [available systems of Batocera Linux](https://wiki.batocera.org/systems), which will be larger than for the RG35XX-H, but still might be helpful.

-## Configuring Ports
+## Configuring Ports & Portmaster

+- In addition to preinstalled ports there is *Portmaster* preinstalled on Knulli.
+- *Portmaster* is a program that that allows you to install and manage “game ports”—that is, Linux-native versions or open-source re-implementations of classic and modern games.
+- Often you need to copy the original game files into the folder of installed ports.

+- **Note**: If your ROM SD card is not `ext4` formatted, some ports will not run.
-Always start by reading the `_info.txt` file in the emulator's folder.
+- **Note**: Always start by reading the `_info.txt` file in the emulator's folder.

+Here are some popular ports that run on the RGXX device (see how-tos below):

 ### Stardew Valley

 #### Prerequisites

 - You bought Stardew Valley on Steam.
 - you installed the Stardew Valley port via Portmaster on your handheld.